vishnukumarkvs/notes/direct connect.md

 - each vpc has one virtual private gateway
 -  configure gigabit ethernet in equinix side
 -  router equixin ip connection ,
--  configure neighbour which is m
+-  configure neighbour which is amazon router ip along with aws asn
+-